pooriajr/pooriar/_posts/2021-05-14-unexpected-benefits-of-a-vegan-diet.md

 date: 2021-05-14 19:52 -0500
 ---

-Let me just get this out of the way: if you're one of those people whose heart rate doubles at the mere mention of "vegan", hear me out.
-I'm not really "a Vegan" anymore than someone who spent a week on a boat is "a Sailor".
-So maybe I'm the perfect peson to tell you about the benefits.
+First off, a disclaimer: I'm not really "a Vegan" anymore than someone who spent a week on a boat is "a Sailor".
+That said, even in my short experiments with veganism, I noticed profound changes, so I want to share my observations.

 ## Compulsive behavior melted away